Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Vassar Brothers Medical Center

 • Emphasis on resident well being

-During the first year of training interns care for patients in the emergency department, ICU and medical floors at Vassar Brothers Medical Center, a large tertiary care facility with high patient acuity.
-They will also be introduced to the Academic Practice where they will provide care for their own panel of patients with their precepting attending faculty.
+During the first year of training, interns care for patients in the emergency department, ICU and medical floors at Vassar Brothers Medical Center, a large tertiary care facility with high patient acuity.
+They begin to build their panel of patients in their continuity clinic where they will care for the patients over the next 3 years.
 They will work directly with a co-intern, a senior resident and attending physician.
-Each intern will present at journal club.
+Each intern will present at journal club and participate in the Quality Time with the Residents curriculum to design and implement a quality improvement project.

 During the second year of training, residents will gain experience leading the medical team under the close supervision of their attending physician as they have progressively more independence.
-Rotations in geriatrics, neurology and outpatient hematology/oncology as well as ample elective time give residents the opportunity to grow their breadth and depth of knowledge tailored towards their future career goals.
-Residents will design, develop and start to implement their scholarly project.
+Residents gain more confidence and have elective time to explore possible career paths.

 During the third year of training, residents will gain progressive independence and will solidify their clinical knowledge in more challenging roles with triage and consults developing leadership skills and increased patient care responsibilities.
 Third-year residents take the lead on cases, and will act as clinicians, leaders and teachers.
 Third-year residents will also have several elective opportunities to guide their own training path and prepare for the next stage of their career.